 The southern red-backed salamander is a terrestrial salamander that commonly lives in upland forests, where it hides under rocks, damp leaves, clumps of mosses, and rotten logs.

 This species is most active on the surface during cooler, wet conditions between September and May, but it is difficult to find in the summer.
 During dry parts of summer, this species may be found near seepages and springs or in thick leaf litter in ravines.
-If moisture is not present on the ground surface, many salamanders retreat underground via bedrock crevices, or they may utilize burrows created by other animals such as beetles or worms.
-Southern red-backed salamanders have been documented using the abandoned burrows created by the emergence of periodical cicadas.
-This species has also been found in the dimly lit area beyond cave entrances.
+When the ground surface lacks moisture, many salamanders retreat underground via bedrock crevices, or they may use burrows created by other animals such as beetles and worms or even the emergence holes of periodical cicadas.
+This species can also live in the dimly lit area beyond cave entrances.

 Food